Public Papers generated within SmartEnCity Project

 - Tartu diagnosis and baseline report The overall objective of work package “Tartu Lighthouse Deployment” is to develop the detailed planning and coordination, to set up the management structures and procedures, and to implement construction works in the Tartu demo site according to the initial process layout.

-- District heating and district cooling system is commissioned and deployed The new district cooling system in Tartu city Centre area was commissioned in 2016.
+- District heating and district cooling The new district cooling system in Tartu city Centre area was commissioned in 2016.
 New heat pump with thermal capacity of 1.4 MW cooling and 1.9 MW heating was installed as part of cooling plant.
 The installed HP is capable to produce 6 0C water for District cooling and 63 0C hot water for DH system utilizing surplus heat from DC as heat source for DH system.

 WP5: Sonderborg Lighthouse Deployment